tehwave/gm48.net-leaderboards-gms2/README.md

 **Create**

 You must first set the Game API Token.
 This is used to recognize the request came from your game.
-The value for `gameApiToken` can be found in gm48.net Dashboard > (your game) > Leaderboards.
+The value for `gameApiToken` can be found in gm48.net Dashboard > Games > (your game) > Leaderboards.

 ```gml
 gm48_set_game_api_token(gameApiToken);